javifc/vet_medical_reports/DOCKER_SETUP.md

 - `postgres_data`: PostgreSQL database files
 - `redis_data`: Redis persistence files
-- `ollama_data`: Ollama models and configuration
-- `bundle_cache`: Ruby gems cache
+- `storage_data`: Active Storage files (uploaded documents)

 ## Troubleshooting

 ### Port already in use

-If ports 3000, 5432, 6379, or 11434 are already in use, you can modify them in `docker-compose.yml`.
+If ports 3000, 5432, or 6379 are already in use, you can modify them in `docker-compose.yml`.

 ### Permission issues